caproto/caproto/doc/source/index.rst

 All that said, some applications of EPICS --- such as running an accelerator
 --- rely on the battle-tested reliability of EPICS' reference implementation.
 We would advise those kinds of users to steer well clear of caproto.
-It is best suited to applications to reward convenience, fast iteration, and accessibility.
+It is best suited to applications that reward convenience, fast iteration, and accessibility.

 Vital Statistics